IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/remote-data-operations.md

 ## Unique Column Values Strategy

 The list items inside the Excel Style Filtering dialog represent the unique values for the respective column.
-The `{ComponentTitle}` generates these values based on its data source by default.
+The `{ComponentName}` generates these values based on its data source by default.
 In case of remote filtering, the grid data does not contain all the data from the server.
-In order to provide the unique values manually and load them on demand, we can take advantage of the `{ComponentTitle}`'s `UniqueColumnValuesStrategy` input.
+In order to provide the unique values manually and load them on demand, we can take advantage of the `{ComponentName}`'s `UniqueColumnValuesStrategy` input.
 This input is actually a method that provides three arguments:

 - `Column`  - The respective column instance.
 - `FilteringExpressionsTree` - The filtering expressions tree, which is reduced based on the respective column.